BLCM/BLCMods/Borderlands 2 mods/Koby/BL2Reborn/ReadMe.txt

 LightChaosman: The Filter Tool and his mods
 Dave: For his resources and his help
 For all of their mods: Aaron0000, adudney, AngrierPat, B33PB00PJOE, Battle Bee, Coleby, EmpireScum, Exotek, FromDarkHell, GoldenGizzmo, Hemaxhu, Hydrattler, IK4MS, JimRaven, Kazy (Sheep), Natsu235, Orudeon, soze (Mike), splitzle, the_Nocturni and Zububu
-Special credit to ThaCampin'Dutchman for the original ideas of Aaron0000' "The Campin' Dutchpack" modpack.
+Special credit to Tha Campin' Dutchman for the original ideas of Aaron0000' "The Campin' Dutchpack" modpack.

 -----------------------------------------------------------------------------------------------------------